esk79/NLP-P4/qa-system/README.md

 6. $ vagrant ssh (once 'vagrant up' has completed)
 7. $ cd qa-system (these commands on now form with the guest)
 8. $ python model.py

+NOTE: You will also need to but the document files into the qa-system folder (again, putting it in the cost folder will sync with the guest)